Shillinglee Court is a fine example of effortless interior style

 Enjoy a house tour: Be inspired by this beautifully renovated barn in Buckinghamshire

-Inside, the property has been given a modern refurbishment – retaining key period features.
+Inside, the property has been given a modern refurbishment – yet beautifully retains key period features.
 High ceilings, tall sash windows and decorative cornicing are just a few of the stunning original features.

 Beautiful Georgian exterior